nevind7/nevind7/README.md

 ### Hi there 👋

+Primarily working on getting expert status in the .NET ecosystem.

 <!--
 **nevind7/nevind7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.